Mohamed-Saber-97/dev-deep-dive/Java Study Notes/Oracle Certified Professional/Oracle Certified Professional.md

 ### How the Online Proctored Exam Is Conducted

-- Specific requirements are stipulated at the Oracle MyLearn portal for the computer equipment, required ID proofs, and test space in order to take the online exam and a proctor will ensure that these requirements are met before the exam begins and during the exam, consult the Oracle MyLearn portal for the requirements that are in effect at any given time.
+- Specific requirements are stipulated at the Oracle MyLearn portal for the computer equipment, required ID proofs, and test space in order to take the online exam, and a proctor will ensure that these requirements are met before the exam begins and during the exam, consult the Oracle MyLearn portal for the requirements that are in effect at any given time.
 The following is a short summary of these requirements
     - Computer equipment
         - Minimum requirements are spelled out for computer equipment (personal desktop/laptop) with regard to Internet connectivity, audio, and webcam capabilities
         - You will need to prepare your equipment in advance so that it meets the minimum requirements